alexgian/guile-scmutils/README.md

 The first time you load the `scmutils` module, you might see a series of compilation messages.

+## Using `scmutils` with Geiser

+TODO

+## Known issues

+In an attempt to prevent namespace pollution, I have specified the functions to be exported in `scmutils.scm`.
+This list of exports is, however, incomplete.
+If a function should be available (e.g. if it is used in *Structure and Interpretation of Classical Mechanics*) but is not, please file an issue.

 ## Functionality not available in the port

+Some functionality from the MIT Scheme version of `scmutils` will not be available in this port for the foreseeable future.

 Guile does not have the MIT Scheme extension to allow applying vectors/structures as procedures.

-For example rather than
+For example, rather than
 ```Scheme
 scheme@(guile-user)> (pe ((up (literal-function 'x) (literal-function 'y)) 't))
 (up (x t) (y t))